Andalucia is one of the quintessential Spanish destinations.

 The bridge, Puento Nuevo, acts as a stepping stone between the old and new parts of the city.

 Crossing the bridge, one of the key viewing points in the entire town, visitors can look down into the deep chasm below.

 Within the city limits, you will find an 18th-century bullring and the regal La Casa del Rey Moro.

 Beyond the dramatic cliff, the city is home to a number of white-washed buildings, typical of the region, that house a number of great restaurants, cafes and bars where you can unwind after exploring the city.

-Famed for its long bridge first constructed in the 1st century, the southern Andalusian city of Corboda is one of the classic examples of ancient Spain.
+Famed for its long bridge first constructed in the 1st century, the southern Andalusian city of Cordoba is one of the classic examples of ancient Spain.

-First occupied by the Romans before becoming an Islamic city, Corboda has seen sweeping changes take place throughout the region and still stands to this day, hundreds of years later.
+First occupied by the Romans before becoming an Islamic city, Cordoba has seen sweeping changes take place throughout the region and still stands to this day, hundreds of years later.

 As well as the previously mentioned Bridge, highlights here also include the Alcazar of the Christian Monarchs and Medieval gate tower Torre De Calahorra.

 For the green-fingered gardeners amongst you, the Alcazar of the Christian Monarchs’ garden is worth checking out to simply admire or if you are looking for some Andalusian inspiration.